Hunter Biden tax probe examining Chinese business dealings

 A third person familiar with the matter said the tax investigation does not have anything to do with the laptop.

-In a CNN interview last week, President-elect Biden addressed the business dealings of his brothers and his son Hunter, pledging that they would avoid any perceived conflicts of interest during his time in office.
+In a CNN interview last week, President-elect Biden addressed the business dealings of his son Hunter and his brothers, pledging that they would avoid any perceived conflicts of interest during his time in office.

 “My son, my family will not be involved in any business, any enterprise that is in conflict with or appears to be in conflict, where there’s appropriate distance from the presidency and government,” Biden said.

-Lemire reported from Wilmington, Delaware.
+Lemire reported from Wilmington, Del.
 Associated Press writer Zeke Miller in Washington contributed to this report.